EndPointCorp/end-point-blog/2022/04/perl-web-frameworks.md

 ```

 So a bunch of requests are run in parallel and then synced before
 returning.
-Does it remind you of Javascript?
+Does it remind you of JavaScript?
 Of course.
 A lot of
 common paradigms taken from other languages and frameworks were
 implemented here, and you can find the best of them in this nice
 package.